 Colorado follows the “Equitable Distribution” theory to divide disputed marital property during a divorce.
 However, debt can be difficult to define and divide fairly during a divorce.

 It might be easier to pick and choose who gets the coffee table, the television, even the car during a divorce than who gets the debt.
 No one wants to pay more than they must in this expensive and emotionally exhausting process.
-You may need an attorney to fight for what’s fair in your divorce.
+You may need a divorce lawyer in Denver to fight for what’s fair in your divorce proceedings.